PXLCloudAndAutomation/TerraformAWSExamples/02_SingleServer/README.md

 # 1 Before running the script
 Do not forget to run the `create_ssh_keys_local.sh` script before running `terraform` `plan` or `apply`.
 It will create a `key` directory containing  the private and public key to access the instance.

-The ouput will look like the output below:
+The ouput will look like the listing below:

 ```bash
 $ ./create_ssh_keys_local.sh